 ielement now represents a span of text in an alternate voice or mood, or otherwise offset from the normal prose, such as a taxonomic designation, a technical term, an idiomatic phrase from another language, a thought, a ship name, or some other prose whose typical typographic presentation is italicized.
 Usage varies widely by language.

-And of cause there are Elements and Atttributes that will no longer Supported and I am not unhappy about that :):
+And of cause there are Elements and Attributes that will no longer Supported:

 In addition, HTML5 has none of the presentational attributes that were in HTML4 (including

-In my humble oppinion with HTML5 we become serious upgrate for modern needs.
+In my humble opinion with HTML5 we become serious upgrade for modern needs.